Date: 22 November 2014. Glass-bottom Dinghy.

 one plank out of Lexan.
 Then you can see through the boat to what's

 underwater.
 My buddy asked if that was true.

-Side Note: I don't recall reading Cruising in Comfort
+Side Note: I do not recall reading Cruising in Comfort

 though I probably did at some point years ago.
 The link is added for your